kevinsamoei/Freckle-logger/README.md

 - **client_name** - This is the name of your project/client on freckle.
 If you work for github you will use, github as the client name.
 - **days** - This is the number of days back you want to log.
 If you want to log time from one month ago till now, enter 30 as the days.

-Right now the tags are hardcorded for billable hours for people on partner engagement.
+Right now the tags are hardcorded for billable hours for people on partner engagement(Andela).
 The hardcorded tags are #parnerEngagement and #clientEngagement.
 Hopefully this willl change soon.

 ### TODO